Age discrimination in the United States: Employment

-Some states like New York and New Jersey including District of Columbia have laws that protect younger workers from reverse age discrimination, a practice not prohibited under the ADEA.
+Some states like New York and New Jersey, including District of Columbia have laws that protect younger workers from reverse age discrimination, a practice not prohibited under the ADEA.
 In these jurisdictions, employers are legally prohibited from discriminating against workers 18 and older for their age unless a bona fide occupational qualification exists (i.e., employers may require bartenders to be at least 21 to comply with the legal drinking age).

-In 1968, the EEOC declared age restrictions on flight attendants' employment to be illegal sex discrimination under Title VII of the Civil Rights Act of 1964.
+In 1968, the Equal Employment Opportunity Commission declared age restrictions on flight attendants' employment to be illegal sex discrimination under Title VII of the Civil Rights Act of 1964.

+In 2025, United States Immigration and Customs Enforcement (ICE) removed its age requirements, which had required applicants to be at least 21 years old and no older than 37 to 40, depending on the job.
+It currently requires a minimum age of 18 for applicants.